shreshthtuli/ai4cpp/README.md

 test.iterate(performance_value);
 ```

-state values are stored as array : test.state[i] is the ith state parameter value for the current iteration.
+state values are stored in array : test.state[i] is the ith state parameter value for the current iteration.

 ## TODO